LHC Study of Third-Generation Scalar Leptoquarks with Machine-Learned Likelihoods: Event Simulation and Selection

 Background events were simulated at LO in QCD with {\sc MadGraph5\_aMC@NLO}, and subsequently processed with {\sc Pythia} and {\sc Delphes}.
 We considered the main contributions in the multi-bin single-tau signal region: $t\Bar{t}$ (with 1 real $\tau_{had}$), fake-$t\Bar{t}$ (with no real $\tau_{had}$), single-top, $W+$jets, $t\Bar{t}H$ and $t\Bar{t}V$ (with $V=W+Z$)~\footnote{The $Z+$jets background was not considered as it turned out to be subleading for the selection cuts employed in this work.}.

+It is important to mention here that, as simplified assumptions of the work, in the analysis no QCD corrections are taken into account in the signal and background processes.
+The ATLAS study~\cite{ATLAS:2021jyv}, on the other hand, considers two extra jets in the signal simulation, while backgrounds are generated with a POWHEG box~\cite{Nason:2004rx,Frixione:2007nw,Frixione:2007vw,Alioli:2010xd}.

 For our multivariate analysis, event selection criteria are loosened to fully exploit the discrimination power of machine-learning classifiers.
 We used the same criteria for jets, $b$-jets, and lepton identification.
 We keep on working with the single-tau final state ($n_{\tau_\text{had}}$=1, $n_b\geq2$, no light leptons, and $E_T^\text{miss}>280$ GeV), but without any requirement in high-level observables $m_T(b_1,b_2)$, $m_T(\tau_\text{had})$ and $s_T$.
 Also the lower bound on $p_T(\tau)$ was relaxed to 20 GeV.
-In Table~\ref{table:cuts} we show both selection strategies.
-These loose cuts also ease data simulation, since ATLAS cuts for the single-tau multi-bin region are very tight and allowed to retain only a few Monte Carlo events per simulation.
+In Table~\ref{table:cuts_2} we show both selection strategies.
+These loose cuts also ease data simulation, since ATLAS cuts for the single-tau multi-bin region are very tight and allow to retain only a few Monte Carlo events per simulation: we obtain that a fraction of $\sim 10^{-4}$ background events survives the ATLAS cuts with respect to the generated ones, while considering the loose cuts the surviving fraction is 2 orders of magnitude larger.
+For the signal events the impact is milder, from $\sim 10^{-1}-10^{-2}$ to $\sim 10^{-1}$, since the ATLAS cuts are designed to define a signal enriched region.
 In Fig.~\ref{LQ-num-events} we present the expected number of events for both selection criteria at the LHC $\sqrt{s}=13$ TeV and 139 fb$^{-1}$.
 For signals, we have chosen as benchmark $m(LQ_3^{u/d})=1.2$ TeV and $\beta=0.5$.
 The backgrounds are in descending order of relevance considering the loose cuts and we can see that the hierarchy of the main backgrounds is modified with respect to the ATLAS cuts.
 Another important characteristic is that the signal-to-background ratio decreases significantly, however, this is intentional in order to highlight that for the multivariate analysis, one does not need to design very tight signal regions which could inadvertently remove significant information that would otherwise help in the discrimination task.

 We simulated events on the mass range $m(LQ_3^{u/d})\in [800,1800]$ GeV, selecting benchmark points with a step of $200$ GeV in mass, and a fixed value of $\beta=0.5$.
 For each benchmark point, we simulate enough events such that we end up with $\sim$500k events after the selection cuts described above.
 Similarly, we have simulated enough background events to obtain a $\sim$500k data sample at detector level, considering the relative weight of each background channel.